0cjs/sedoc/8bit/jr-200/README.md

 References:
-- \[Reunanen] Markku Reunanen, [Discovering the Panasonic JR-200U][Reunanen] Excellent resource for both info and projects, including device to DMA into memory from expansion bus..
+- \[Reunanen] Markku Reunanen, [Discovering the Panasonic JR-200U][Reunanen] Excellent resource for both info and projects, including device to DMA into memory from expansion bus.
+Also links to various bits of code for the machine.
 - \[Heikkinen] Tero Heikkinen, [Old Machinery][Heikkinen] blog `jr200up` tag.